 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Midcareer (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in a Civil Engineering Program
+Skills Gained With a Civil Engineering Degree

 Civil engineering professionals need a diverse set of skills to design and build bridges, highways, dams, and other infrastructure projects.
 For example, they need a deep understanding of advanced mathematics, including geometry and trigonometry, in order to create project blueprints and conduct safety tests.

-- Problem-solving lies at the heart of all engineering.
+Problem-solving lies at the heart of all engineering.
 Civil engineers face a variety of challenges, such as how to most efficiently gather hydroelectric power from a river or how to build structures resistant to earthquakes.
 To address these issues, engineers must know how to examine problems, generate solutions, and evaluate the costs and benefits of various approaches.